What are Eco Friendly Fabrics and Textiles?

-The term “eco textiles” refers to a select group of textiles that have a reduced carbon, energy and pollution impact when compared to the standard methods used to produce textiles and manufacture clothing.
+The term eco friendly fabrics and textiles refers to a select group of fabrics and textiles that have a reduced carbon, energy and pollution impact when compared to the standard methods used to produce fabrics, textiles and manufacture clothing.

 Check out our environmentally friendly fabrics resource library and find out which eco alternative is best for you.